sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 So, it might look something like this: `lce-essential_services-dev` -> `lce-essential_services-qa` -> `lce-essential_services-prod`

+But now, we miss the Lifecycle Environments where the updates of the IdMs or changes of the application can be tested.
+We could introduce two more Lifecycle Environments to the mix:

+`lce-essential_services-lab` -> `lce_essetial_services-preprod` -> `lce-essential_services-dev` -> `lce-essential_services-qa` -> `lce-essential_services-prod`

+This way the *essential services* still have a `dev` (in this case `lab`) environment and a `qa` (in this case `preprod`) environment where they could develop and test updates and changes to their applications.

 Another way would be to carefully document such exceptions in a place where each team member that operates the Satellite can look it up easily.
 This, however, introduces the 'human factor' into the mix.
-Often times, at least from my experience, such 'organisational measures' tend to start good.
+Often times, at least from my experience, such 'organizational measures' tend to start good.
 But the team grows and new essential services come and go and suddenly the list or documentation that was made with good intention, is not useful anymore.

 The third way I can think of, would be to place those systems actually in `prod` - where they should belong.
 That's certainly the easiest way of doing things, but there is a catch.
 If you have physically separated your stages, this certainly won't be taken well by your security department, as you would punch a lot of holes into the firewalls to ensure all servers can reach the IdM that is responsible for `dev` that is actually located in `prod`.

+Further, you lose the staging capabilities the Lifecycle Environments provide, as all servers would have the very same Lifecycle Environment: `prod`.

 My personal opinion is, that creating a separate Lifecycle Environment Path with separate Lifecycle Environments for such essential services is the way to go.
 Sure, you still need to remember that this particular Lifecycle Environment Path is 'special', but it certainly is better than the other two options, in my opinion.

 ### Definition of a service
 Now, that we have the essential objects defined, let's actually focus on defining services.
-What does *services* refer to and what are their benefits?
+What does the term *services* refer to and what are their benefits?

 To put it into one sentence: A service is a logical unit to group every server that has the same function profile and owner.